 All additional electric appliances purchased in other countries can cause problems or be damaged.

 If you need to use a hairdryer, don’t worry, since they are at your disposal at practically ever accommodation.

 Connection And Communication

 And I did.
-And at restaurants, too.
-And at museums.
-And on trains.
-And on the street.
+At restaurants, museums, on trains, as well as on the street.